-Adaptation Fund Receives Over US$ 230 Million Mobilized in 2022 for the Most Climate-Vulnerable at COP27 in Egypt
+Adaptation Fund Receives Nearly US$ 243 Million Mobilized in 2022 for the Most Climate-Vulnerable at COP27 in Egypt

-Sharm El-Sheikh, Egypt (November 15, 2022; Updated Nov.
-18 and 28) – The second week of the UN Climate Change conference (COP27) in Egypt brought some welcome news for the Adaptation Fund and the climate-vulnerable developing countries the Fund serves, as contributors announced about US$ 232 million in new pledges and contributions.
+Sharm El-Sheikh, Egypt (November 15, 2022; Updated December 22) – The second week of the UN Climate Change conference (COP27) in Egypt brought some welcome news for the Adaptation Fund and the climate-vulnerable developing countries the Fund serves, as contributors announced nearly US$ 243 million in new pledges and contributions.

 Several announced pledges during the Fund’s annual Contributor Dialogue, held at the Egypt Pavilion at the conference, while others were announced during other high-level segments earlier or after the event.
-The news coincides with the 15th anniversary of the Fund’s launch, which is also being celebrated at the conference.
+A couple were announced shortly after the conference.
+The news coincides with the 15th anniversary of the Fund’s launch, which was also being celebrated at the conference.